|Nutrition Facts (per serving)|

 Sookju namul, or Korean mung bean sprout salad, is one of the most popular side dishes you're likely to find in Korea.
-It has numerous advantages over other dishes.
-It's fresh, delicious, healthy, and (perhaps most importantly) it's easy to make.
-It also can complement almost any Korean meal.
+It's fresh, delicious, and it's easy to make.
+It is also versatile, complementing almost any Korean meal.

 In fact, it's not unusual to find Korean bean sprouts as an ingredient in bibimbap (Korean mixed rice with vegetables and meat) or served alongside the popular daikon radish and carrot salad.
 You also can stir these bean sprouts into soup or simply use them as a side dish with rice.

-- Parboil bean sprouts in boiling water for 2 minutes.
+Parboil the bean sprouts in boiling water for 2 minutes.

-- Squeeze bean sprouts between your hands to get rid of excess water.
+Remove them from the boiling water and rinse the sprouts in cold water.
+Gently squeeze the bean sprouts between your hands to get rid of the excess water.

-It's also possible to use other sprouted beans for your Korean bean salad.
-Sprouted soybeans are commonly used, although you will need to blanch them longer than your mung bean sprouts (four to five minutes, as opposed to two minutes).
-However, you may find the best Korean bean salad is made with mung bean sprouts, which perfectly complement the light sesame, garlic, and scallion sauce.
+- It's also possible to use other sprouted beans for your Korean bean salad.
+Sprouted soybeans are commonly used, although you will need to blanch them longer than your mung bean sprouts (4 to 5 minutes, as opposed to 2 minutes).
+You may find the best Korean bean salad is made with mung bean sprouts, which perfectly complement the light sesame, garlic, and scallion sauce.